lcorbitt/imslite/README.md

 npm run dev
 ```

-Once the containers are up and running, you can access the frontend application at http://localhost:8000.
+Once the server is up and running, you can access the frontend application at http://localhost:8000.

 ---